By GARY TRUITT

 The views and opinions expressed in this column are those of the author and not necessarily those of Farm World.
-Readers with questions or comments may write to the author in care of this publication.
+Readers with questions or comments for Gary Truitt may write to him in care of this publication.